 If you have a loan drawn down before 27 March 2021 and used that loan for residential property and non-residential property purposes, you need to trace the loan and determine how much of the loan was used for residential property.
-Interest incurred on the portion of the loan used for residential property will be subject to phasing (that is, denial on a progressive basis between 1 October 2021 and 31 March 2025).
+Interest incurred on the portion of the loan used for residential property will be limited by the interest limitation rules.
 The deductibility of the interest incurred on the non-residential property portion of the loan is determined under the general deductibility rules.

-If it cannot reasonably be determined how much of the loan was used for residential property and how much was used for non-residential property purposes (an "untraceable loan"), a special transition rule applies (which ends on 31 March 2025).
+If it cannot reasonably be determined how much of the loan was used for residential property and how much was used for non-residential property purposes (an 'untraceable loan'), a special transition rule applies.
 Whether a loan cannot in fact reasonably be traced is objectively determined and is dependent on question of fact and degree in each case.

 The transitional rule treats an untraceable loan as being used to acquire other income generating property before being used to acquire residential property that is subject to the interest limitation rules.
 Other income generating property includes residential property that is not subject to the interest limitation rules because an exemption from the rules applies to the property.
-For more information about exemptions, see page 39.
+For more information about exemptions, see page 40.

-Under the rule, if the balance of an untraceable loan on 26 March 2021 is less than the value of other income generating property held on 26 March 2021, none of the interest on the loan is subject to limitation under the interest limitation rules.
-If the balance of the untraceable loan (on 26 March 2021) exceeds the value of other income generating property held on 26 March 2021, the excess is treated as having been used to acquire the residential property subject to the interest limitation rules.
-The interest incurred is denied on a progressive basis between 1 October 2021 and 31 March 2025.
+If the balance of an untraceable loan on 26 March 2021:

+- is less than the value of other income generating property held, the interest limitation rules do not apply - exceeds the value of other income generating property held, the excess is treated as having been used to acquire the residential property and the interest limitation rules apply.